Man stabbed near government offices in central London

 LONDON (Reuters) - A man was stabbed near British government offices in central London on Thursday, police said, adding the incident was not thought to be terrorism-related.

-Police said they were called to Marsham Street where the Home Office (interior ministry) is located after a report of a man armed with a knife.
+Police said they were called to Marsham Street where the Home Office (interior ministry) is located after a report of a man armed with a knife outside.

-They found a man with knife injuries which they initially said were life-threatening.
-A subsequent statement later clarified that the victim’s life was not in danger.
-Another man was arrested at the scene on suspicion of causing grievous bodily harm.

-“We treated a man at the scene and took him to a major trauma center,” London Ambulance Service said in a statement.
+Armed officers responded and found a man in his 60s with knife wounds.
+London Ambulance Service said the victim was taken to a major trauma center but his injuries were later confirmed to be neither life-threatening nor life-changing.

 A Reuters photographer saw a man with facial injuries and blood on his front being led from the Home Office building.